DRIVER-EU/lcms-gateway/README.md

 ## Goal

 The goal of this project is to offer an OpenAPI (formerly known as Swagger) Application Programmer Interface to interact with the LCMS.
+The solution offered here uses TypeScript and is based on the open source framework [NESTJS](https://nestjs.com).

 ## Use cases